 I find Weibo preferable to twitter because it does a great job of allowing conversations – comments on your posts appear directly underneath the post:

 Most interestingly (and possibly most importantly), students can use Weibo to ask indirect questions.
-In several cases, when students were unsure of assignments they would write tweets in Chinese describing their problem or concerns and including my Weibo handle (@lukesclass).
+In several cases, when students were unsure of assignments they would write tweets in Chinese describing their problem or concerns and including my Weibo handle.
 The students who did this generally were shy or lacked confidence in their English abilities.
-Writing a note in Chinese and “at-ing” me fell within their comfort level, and I was happy to reply (after I spent some time with a dictionary to make sure I understood the message).
+Writing a note in Chinese and “at-ing” me fell within their comfort level.

 What are the drawbacks to Weibo?